 If you're lucky enough to have cash on hand to utilize as collateral, you're already setting yourself up for success.
 As we said above, cash is king and often puts a borrower in a more favorable position when applying for funds or financing from an SBA-approved lender.

 Substantial cash reserves as collateral when seeking a loan can show your creditworthiness and your ability to successfully manage revenue and business assets.
 With significant business collateral in the form of cash, you can count on SBA-approved lenders to take on the risk of supplying loans to your business.

 Acquiring Loans Using Collateral Is Easier With AdvancePoint Capital

-To review, the most common types of collateral accepted by SBA-approved lenders include personal and commercial properties, financial assets, invoices, inventory, machinery, and, of course, cash.
-Although obtaining funding from an SBA-approved lender isn’t an easy process, the professionals at AdvancePoint Capital can offer assistance.
+To review, the most common types of collateral accepted by SBA-approved lenders include personal and commercial properties, financial assets, invoices, inventory, machinery, and cash.
+Although obtaining funding from an SBA-approved lender isn't easy, the AdvancePoint Capital professionals can offer assistance.